Key Points

 • Draw at least one color card at the beginning of each round.
 Allow the team to ask you for more cards (they might be building more than one house at a time).

-• Keep track of how long an order takes to be fulfilled (if there are many cards being asked, and no houses delivered, for instance).
+• Keep track of how long an order takes to be fulfilled (if many cards are being asked, and no houses are delivered, for instance).

-• Keep track of how many pieces were left on the table at the end of the round
+• Track how many pieces are left on the table at the end of the round

-• Be aware of the peculiarities of the processes developed by each team.
+• Be aware of the peculiarities of the processes of every team.

 • After all rounds, allow each team to explain how their processes work and what they would change if they could play another round.